-What to Pack to Keep the Kids Busy on a Long Car Trip
+What to Pack to Keep the Kids Busy on a Long Car Ride

 A long car ride with children can be trying, even if your little ones are usually well-behaved.
 These tips of what to pack and fun things to do on a long car ride will ensure your trip goes smoothly and everyone arrives happy!

-Road trips can be fun, memory-making adventures, but road-tripping with kids can be a whole different ballgame than road-tripping with adult friends.
+Road trips can be fun, memory-making adventures, but road-tripping with kids can be a whole different ball game than road-tripping with adult friends.
 Who among us doesn’t have fond (or queasy) memories of piling into the family vehicle, luggage stuffed in every available crevice, bickering with our siblings as we watched the miles drift slowly through our window en route to a national park, or even just our grandparents’ house?

-If you have kids now and are planning a long car trip somewhere, you’ve undoubtedly thought about ways to make the voyage better for your little ones.
-Here are some parent-approved tips of what to pack for a long car ride will ensure you keep kids occupied and having fun during those seemingly endless drives.
+If you have kids now and are planning a long car trip somewhere, you’ve undoubtedly thought about fun ways to make the voyage better for your little ones.
+These three parent-approved tips of what to pack for a long car ride will ensure you keep kids occupied and having fun during those seemingly endless drives.

 Every parent knows and dreads the drama that siblings stir up over possessions.
 Cries of “that’s mine!” and subsequent fighting can ruin many-a-moment both in and out of the family vehicle.
 That’s what makes Eagle Creek’s packing cubes so fantastic.
-One large cube per kid will allow plenty of room for individual coloring books, crayons, snacks, handheld electronics, and all the goodies that will keep the clan happy while driving.
-Assign each kid a cube color (there are five options) so there’s no doubt as to which pack is whose.
+One large packing cube per kid will allow plenty of room for individual coloring books, crayons, snacks, handheld electronics, and all the goodies that will keep the clan happy while driving.
+Assign each kid a cube color (there are four options) so there’s no doubt as to which pack is whose.
 Then use the additional cubes in each set to organize each child’s clothes for even more seamless unpacking when you reach your destination—the National Geographic Adventure Series duffel is a bag designed for active families.

 Driving with kids doesn’t need to be one endless loop of “Let It Go.”
 A road trip is a great time to introduce your impressionable kids to the brilliant musical stylings of classic acts like The Beatles, Bob Dylan, or REO Speedwagon.
 (I myself am partial to Meatloaf and subject my nieces and nephews to him all the time, so I know that of which I speak.)
 Devise a system where every passenger—kids and adults alike—gets to pick a few songs.
 If it’s a particularly long car trip, each person can choose one full album of their choice.